0xr41d3n/Hash-generator/README.md

-a tool written in pyhton to generate hashes (md5,sha1..)
+A tool written in pyhton to generate hashes (md5,sha1..)